armanheids/McQueen/README.md

 ## 🏗️ Architecture

-McQueen consists of three main layers:
+McQueenGuard consists of three main layers:

 1. **Simulation and Network Layer**: Built on CARLA and Unreal Engine for high-fidelity simulation
 2. **MAPE-K Runtime Loop**: Handles monitoring, analysis, planning, and execution